tc-functors/docs/src/content/docs/getting-started/installation.md

 Usage: tc <COMMAND>

 Commands:
-  build     Build layers, image trees, extensions and pack function code compose   Compose a Topology create    Create a sandboxed topology delete    Delete a sandboxed topology freeze    Freeze a sandbox and make it immutable invoke    Invoke a topology synchronously or asynchronously prune     Prune all resources in given sandbox resolve   Resolve a topology snapshot  Snapshot given sandbox test      Run tests in topology tag       Create semver tags scoped by a topology unfreeze  Unfreeze a sandbox and make it mutable update    Update entity and components upgrade   Upgrade tc version version   display current tc version
+  build      Build layers, extensions and pack function code changelog  Generate changelog for topology compile    Compile Topology Spec compose    Compose a Topology create     Create a sandboxed topology delete     Delete a sandboxed topology diff       Diff Sandboxe and local state emulate    Emulate a topology or entity freeze     Freeze a sandbox and make it immutable invoke     Invoke a topology synchronously or asynchronously list       List resources in a topology mcp        Run MCP server prune      Prune all resources in given sandbox resolve    Resolve a topology route      Route traffic to the given sandbox run        Run arbitrary task in function dirs scaffold   Scaffold functions and topology using LLM snapshot   Snapshot of current sandbox and env test       Run tests in topology tag        Create semver tags scoped by a topology unfreeze   Unfreeze a sandbox and make it mutable update     Update entity and components upgrade    upgrade tc version version    display current tc version visualize  Visualize topology using HTML
 ```

 <br/>